Skiing on Cascade mountains, Wisconsin

 Lobo(Cascade Mountain)

 The very last time, I went down on Manitou to Upper Ptarmigan to Badger Pass to Adele’s Alley to Cottontail.
 On Cottontail, hit the bumps and caught more air than before.
 Then I saw my friend falling down in front and I couldn’t resist pointing finger and laughing at him.
-The very next bump, I fell down!
-What a bummer!
+The very next bump, you guessed it, I fell down!
+Sucker!